Kenilworth Castle: 16th century

-The castle remained in royal hands until it was given to John Dudley in 1553.
+The castle remained in royal hands until it was given to John Dudley, 1st Duke of Northumberland in 1553.
 Dudley came to prominence under Henry VIII and became the leading political figure under Edward VI.
 Dudley was a patron of John Shute, an early exponent of classical architecture in England, and began the process of modernising Kenilworth.
-Before his execution in 1553 by Queen Mary for attempting to place Lady Jane Grey on the throne, Dudley had built the new stable block and widened the tiltyard to its current form.
+Before his execution in 1553 by Queen Mary I for attempting to place Lady Jane Grey on the throne, Dudley had built the new stable block and widened the tiltyard to its current form.

 Kenilworth was restored to Dudley's son, Robert, Earl of Leicester, in 1563, four years after the succession of Elizabeth I to the throne.
 Leicester's lands in Warwickshire were worth between £500–£700, but Leicester's power and wealth, including monopolies and grants of new lands, depended ultimately on his remaining a favourite of the queen.

 Leicester continued his father's modernisation of Kenilworth, attempting to ensure that Kenilworth would attract the interest of Elizabeth during her regular tours around the country.
 Elizabeth visited in 1566 and 1568, by which time Leicester had commissioned the royal architect Henry Hawthorne to produce plans for a dramatic, classical extension of the south side of the inner court.
 However, this proved unachievable, and instead Leicester employed William Spicer to rebuild and extend the castle to provide modern accommodation for the royal court and symbolically boost his own claims to noble heritage.
 After negotiation with his tenants, Leicester also increased the size of the chase once again.
 The result has been termed an English "Renaissance palace".